JTRIII/Setup-Terminal/README.md

 ## Step 2: Create and Configure `.zshrc`

 Create a file in your home directory called `.zshrc`.
-This file will want define anything you want to run whenever you open a new terminal session.
+This file will define anything you want to run whenever you open a new terminal session.
 Test it by adding the following line at the top:

 ```
 echo "Hello, world!"